 You want to be nestled somewhere in the middle of the CC list.
 This usually means you are part of a group email or just on a shortlist of people who need to know stuff.
 This also means that you aren’t really that important either, you get lost in the shuffle and you will never get a raise or promotion because you lack initiative and goals.
 Wow, maybe it’s worse to be in the middle.

-Of course, all these rules are thrown out if someone uses an alphabetized email distribution list and your last name is Aaberg or Zywiec.
+Of course, all these rules are thrown out if someone uses an alphabetized email distribution list and their last name is Aaberg or Zywiec.

 You must be logged in to post a comment.